Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

+To make the difference between Hamiltonian dynamics and Langevin dynamics more intuitive, consider this discrete-time approximation of Langevin dynamics:

 where $\mathbf{G}$ is a Gaussian-distributed stochastic 3N-vector of zero mean and variance 1.
 Note that in practice, more sophisticated discrete Langevin integration schemes are used, which bring much better accuracy, stability, and performance~\cite{Skeel2002, Leimkuhler2012}.
-Still, comparing the simple-minded Equations~\ref{eq:md_discrete} and \ref{eq:Langevin_discrete} shows that Langevin dynamics can be interpreted intuitively as similar to Hamiltonian dynamics, but including a modified force with added friction and stochastic collision terms.
+Still, comparing the relatively simple Equations~\ref{eq:md_discrete} and \ref{eq:Langevin_discrete} shows that Langevin dynamics can be interpreted intuitively as similar to Hamiltonian dynamics, but including a modified force with added friction and stochastic collision terms.
 When $\gamma$ is zero, it reduces exactly to Hamiltonian dynamics.
-Note that there are many other possible thermostats that can be replace Hamiltonian dynamics, each with different numerical benefits and pitfalls.
-Note that some historic algorithms maintain an approximate target temperature, but do not sample from the canonical ensemble.
-Isothermal-isobaric dynamics also includes a barostat, producing volume fluctuations consistent with a given target pressure $P$, and samples the isothermal-isobaric ensemble (NPT).
-Again, there exists a variety of equations of motions with this property, and numerical algorithms implementing them.
 Langevin dynamics will be used as a basic example in later sections of this review.

 \hypertarget{ref:Distribution}{\paragraph{Distribution}}

 The Boltzmann distribution (which characterizes the canonical ensemble) in phase space has the following probability density:

 where $ \displaystyle Q = \int e^{-\beta (U(\vx) + K(\vp))} d\vx d\vp$ is the normalization factor, known as partition function.